How to Teach Yourself a Foreign Language

 Principles

 Principles are the basic underlying rules and ideas that enable you to be an effective language learner.
 If there is something I want to highlight as especially important, you will usually find it displayed as a principle in a blue box as seen below.
-The key to principles is that they apply to broadly in your learning, so you should be paying close attention to them and thinking about where else you can apply them.1
+The key to principles is that they apply broadly in your learning, so you should be paying close attention to them and thinking about where else you can apply them.1

 Principle: Example